chrisfitzgerald/goCook/readme.md

-# Web Application Name
+# goCook

 ## Overview

-This web application is a simple login system built with Go and Firebase.
+goCook is a simple web application template built with Go and Firebase to jumpstart your next project.
 It allows users to log in with their username and password.
 The application uses Firebase for user authentication and data storage.

 ## Features